thepok/Pillars-of-Financial-Wisdom/README.md

 * Review your portfolio regularly and rebalance as necessary.
 * Let changing facts change your opinion.
 Not the strongest, but the more adaptives survive!
 * Close a Trade, if you wouldn't also start it right now!
+* "It is insane to risk what you have and need in order to obtain what you don’t need” --- Berkshire 2018 Letter

 ## Financial crisis
 * Don't sell your high quality investments out of fear.